Job Hunting

 How Do AI Startups Evaluate Senior Software Engineers?

-AI startups are looking for more than just code.
-They are evaluating your ability to contribute to a rapidly evolving product and infrastructure landscape.
 From my 12 years in technical recruiting, here's what I've consistently seen these companies prioritize:

 Technical Depth Beyond Theory: It's not enough to know the latest papers; you need to know how to implement and optimize them.
 This means understanding trade-offs, debugging complex systems, and writing production-grade code.
 For example, at Anthropic, understanding the practical implications of transformer architectures is key.
 System Design for ML: This is a critical differentiator.
 Can you design scalable, reliable, and cost-efficient systems for training, inference, data pipelines, and model monitoring?
 This isn't just about microservices; it's about distributed training, vector databases, MLOps tooling, and serving millions of requests with low latency.
 Problem-Solving in Ambiguity: Many interview questions will be open-ended, lacking clear solutions.
 They want to see how you approach problems, break them down, ask clarifying questions, and propose pragmatic solutions under uncertainty.
 Latitude, with its AI gaming platform, often presents scenarios where the "rules" are still being written.
 Collaboration and Communication: Especially in companies blending research and engineering, the ability to communicate complex technical concepts to non-technical stakeholders (and vice-versa) is essential.
 They'll look for evidence of successful collaboration with researchers, product managers, and other engineers.
 Ownership and Impact: Startups need people who take initiative and drive projects to completion.
 They want to see you've owned significant features or systems and delivered measurable impact, even when resources were scarce or deadlines tight.